mirte-robot/Telemetrix4RpiPico/README.md

 ## Sensors

 ### Sonar
 The sonars(hc-sr04) are time-triggered round-robin at a rate of 10Hz to not interfere with eachother.
-10Hz per sonar, 3 sonars, timer at 30Hz.
+Example: 10Hz per sonar, 3 sonars, timer at 30Hz.
 The sonar system uses a mutex to make sure writing of a new reading will not mess up reading from it.
 This might lead to missing sonar readings/messages.

 Max distance is 4m.
 Distance is reported in cm, in 2 bytes: ```distance_m = int(distance/100); distance_cm = distance%100```